The “PacerSpacer” – Simplicity in Controlling the Pace of Presentation Software (like PowerPoint)

-- Insert the PacerSpacer .avi as a Movie From File into all Slide Masters
+- Insert the PacerSpacer as a Video on my PC/Video From File into all Slide Masters

 - Resize the PacerSpacer to be small and unobstrusive, and then drag the image to reposition it on the slide master(s) where it will not be a distraction.

 Using the PacerSpacer in your Presentation

 Your slide presentation is now ready.
 As you advance from slide to slide (or page to page) wait to begin speaking until the PacerSpacer has turned green.
 NOTE: We suggest that you do not call the attention of your audience to the existence of the PacerSpacer; doing so will only serve as a distraction as your audience watches it instead of reading the substance of your slides.